ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 title: Account abstraction
 description: An overview of Ethereum's plans to make user accounts simpler and safer
 lang: en
+summaryPoints:
+  - Account abstraction makes it much easier to build smart contract wallets
+  - Smart contract wallets make it much easier to manage access to Ethereum accounts
+  - Lost and exposed keys can be recovered using multiple backups
 ---

 # Account abstraction {#account-abstraction}